 Many children attend early childhood services and some spend long periods there.
 This means children can eat many meals and snacks away from their home.
 Food should be nutritious and also help to meet the social, cultural and educational needs of children.

 Whether food is brought from home or prepared on site, early childhood services have a responsibility for the nutrition of children in their care.
-This is reinforced under the NSW Department of Community Services regulations and the Child Care Quality Assurance systems (to be replaced by the National Quality Framework for Early Education and Care from 2012).
+This is reinforced under the National Quality Framework for Early Education and Care.
 Practices and policies need to address issues of nutritional balance, mealtime environment, food hygiene, safety and individual dietary needs including allergies.

 NEW EDITION Caring for Children – Birth to 5 years (Food, Nutrition and Learning Experiences)